Bulgaria Food and Drink

 Other specialities include:

 • Banitsa - a breakfast pastry with eggs, white cheese and yoghurt.

 • Tarator - cold soup made from cucumber, walnuts and yoghurt

 • Shopska salata - huge salad starter with tomatoes, cucumbers, peppers and white cheese

-• Kavarma - individual casseroles of pork or veal, onions and mushrooms
+• Kavarma - pork and vegetable stew

 • Sarmi - stuffed vine or cabbage leaves stuffed with meat